Methadone for pain

 • You can take methadone with or without food.

-• Missed dose: If you forget to take your dose, take it as soon as you remember that day.
-But if it is nearly time for your next dose, just take the next dose at the right time.
-Do not take double the amount.
+• Missed dose: If you're taking it regularly and you forget to take your dose, take it as soon as you remember that day.
+But if it's nearly time for your next dose, just take the next dose at the right time.
+Don't take double the amount.

 Like all medicines, methadone can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.